lgalke/vim-ernest/README.md

 ### Goyo

 Ernest works great with [goyo.vim - Distraction-free writing in Vim](https://github.com/junegunn/goyo.vim).
+Goyo is a plugin that enables distraction-free writing.
+It hides the clutter (line numbers, statusline, ...) and centers the text to focus on.
 To jump directly into Ernest mode after activating `:Goyo`, you can connect the two plugins via

 ```vim
 autocmd!
 User GoyoEnter Ernest